oena/oena.github.io/_posts/2020-08-28-post1-how-to-make-this-blog.md

 Then on that page, change the Repository name (should be the first box you see on the page) to **[your Github username].github.io**.
 Github hosts your website at this site for you, so it doesn't make sense to make it something else here (side note: you can use [custom domains](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site), but I won't get into that here).

-## 3. You now have a site! :tada: Customize it.
+## 3. You now have a site!
+Customize it.

 You can see your site at **[your Github username].github.io**.
 You'll notice that it's (for now) just the Beautiful Jekyll default, so you probably want to customize it from here.
 Some things to do: